bgerrissen/grunt-md2pdf/README.md

 # grunt-md2pdf

-> Converts markdown to pdf
+> A simple plugin to converts markdown file(s) to pdf.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`